MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/faq-migrate-data.md

 ## Should I uninstall all my Business Central extensions?

 Not necessarily.
 Most extensions will run without issues in the online environment.
 You may want to consider uninstalling extensions that send data to an external service to avoid potential duplicated calls to that service.
-It is a best practice to test any extension in a sandbox tenant configured for the Business Central online environment that you are connecting to.
+It's a best practice to test any extension in a sandbox tenant configured for the Business Central online environment that you're connecting to.

 <!--## How do I build an extension that enables data replication?